mesonbuild/meson/docs/markdown/Reference-manual.md

 object](#external-program-object) returned by
 [`find_program()`](#find_program).

+*Since 0.55.0* When cross compiling, if an exe_wrapper is needed and defined the environment variable `MESON_EXE_WRAPPER` will be set to the string value of that wrapper (implementation detail: using `mesonlib.join_args`).
+Test scripts may use this to run cross built binaries.
+If your test needs `MESON_EXE_WRAPPER` in cross build situations it is your responsibility to return code 77 to tell the harness to report "skip"

 By default, environment variable [`MALLOC_PERTURB_`](http://man7.org/linux/man-pages/man3/mallopt.3.html) is automatically set by `meson test` to a random value between 1..255.